PowerDNS/pdns/pdns/recursordist/docs/lua-config/protobuf.rst

 Finally, if a RPZ or custom Lua policy has been applied, response messages also contain the applied policy name and some tags.
 This is particularly useful to detect and act on infected hosts.

+The Protobuf loggging stream can also include event information in a proprietary format and (starting with version 5.3.0) OpenTelemetry Trace data.
+See :ref:`event-tracing` for more information.

 Configuring Protocol Buffer logs
 --------------------------------
 Protobuf export to a server is enabled using the ``protobufServer()`` directive: